 Diageo has a well-developed and embedded policy framework that addresses human rights, and specifically the risk of modern slavery.
-This framework details our commitment to acting ethically and with integrity in all our business dealings and to implementing and enforcing systems and controls to prevent modern slavery in our own business or in any of our supply chains.
-We are also committed to ensuring there is transparency in our approach to tackling modern slavery in our own business and throughout our supply chains.
+This framework details our commitment to acting ethically and with integrity in all our business dealings and to implementing and enforcing systems and controls to prevent modern slavery in our business and in our value chain.
+We are also committed to ensuring there is transparency in our approach to tackling modern slavery in our own business and throughout our value chain.

 We expect the same high standards from all of our contractors, suppliers and other business partners, and we require our contractors and suppliers to comply with our policies and codes to combat the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children.
 We expect our suppliers in turn to hold their own suppliers to the same high standards.

 We have regular contact with our trading partners to check, as far as possible, that they are similarly committed to good practices in relation to their workforce and contractors.

 Policies and training

 Our policy framework addresses human rights, and specifically the risk of modern slavery, and is supported by training.